PainsPerdus/gboi-kirby/docs/_posts/2020-07-02-paf-the-end.md

 > And in fact, I should be talking about multiple _Jaw Pears_ now.
 [@ChatPion][2] implemented proper internal management for multiple foes, and that includes handling enemy spawning for each room in the map!
-And while these foes are rather harmless, you are locked with them in your room until you take them out with your chainsaw.
+And while these foes are mostly harmless, you are locked with them in your room until you take them out with your chainsaw.
 And really, don't get fooled by how harmless _Jaw Pear_ seems to be for now.
 There is only so much this soft fruit of destruction can learn about close combat with some practice!